 5. Agent for Services of Process.
-The duly appointed resident agent for service of process for the Company is Scott H. Moskol, Esq., c/o Burns & Levinson LLP, 125 Summer Street, Boston, MA 02110, and he hereby consents to his appointment as Registered Agent.
+The duly appointed resident agent for service of process for the Company is Scott H. Moskol, c/o Burns & Levinson LLP, 125 Summer Street, Boston, MA 02110, and he hereby consents to his appointment as Registered Agent.

-6. Manager.
-The name and address of the manager of the Company is Jeffrey Black, c/o Scott H. Moskol, Esq., Burns & Levinson LLP, 125 Summer Street, Boston, MA 02110.
+6. The name and address of the manager of the Company is Jeffrey Black, with an address c/o Scott H. Moskol, c/o Burns & Levinson LLP, 125 Summer Street, Boston, MA 02110.

 7. Execution of Documents.
-Only the Manager is authorized to execute any documents to be filed with the Secretary of the Commonwealth of Massachusetts.
+Only the manager is authorized to execute any documents to be filed with the Secretary of the Commonwealth of Massachusetts.

 8. Execution of Documents Relating to Real Property.
-Jeffrey Black, with a business address of, c/o Scott H. Moskol, Esq., Burns & Levinson LLP, 125 Summer Street, Boston, MA 02110, is authorized to execute, acknowledge, deliver and record any recordable instrument on behalf of the Company purporting to affect an interest in real property, whether to be recorded with a registry of deeds or a district office of the Land Court.
+Only the manager, is authorized to execute, acknowledge, deliver and record any recordable instrument on behalf of the Company purporting to affect an interest in real property, whether to be recorded with a registry of deeds or a district office of the Land Court.

-IN WITNESS WHEREOF, the undersigned hereby affirms under the penalties of perjury that the facts stated herein are true, this 5th day of April, 2019.
+IN WITNESS WHEREOF, the undersigned hereby affirms under the penalties of perjury that the facts stated herein are true, this 2σ day of December, 2018.